luc-tielen/bootstrap_tf_aws/README.md

 ```

 Next, create one `backend-${ENVIRONMENT}.hcl` per environment, and put the
-output of `make show` in each file.
+output of `make output` in each file.
 After this, run
 `terraform init -backend-config=backend-${ENVIRONMENT}.hcl`.

 ## Destroying the infra